-Amine Ouazad is Assistant Professor of Economics at INSEAD.
-He holds a Ph.D. from the Paris School of Economics -- European Doctoral Program, joint with the London School of Economics -- and graduated from the Ecole polytechnique in 2003.
-Amine is also an associate researcher at the Centre for Economic Performance, London School of Economics and an associate researcher at CREST-INSEE.
+Amine Ouazad is Assistant Professor of Economics at INSEAD since 2008.
+He holds a PhD from the Paris School of Economics -- European Doctoral Program, joint with the London School of Economics -- and graduated from the Ecole polytechnique in 2003.

-He has been teaching MBAs (Core courses called Prices and Markets) and PhDs (Econometrics "Big data" and Microeconomics) at INSEAD since 2008.
+He has been teaching MBAs and EMBAs (Core courses called Prices and Markets) and PhDs (Econometrics "Big data" and Microeconomics) at INSEAD.
 Previously he was teaching microeconomics for four years at the London School of Economics, the Institute for Political Science in Paris, "Sciences Po", and ENSAE.
 Prior to joining INSEAD faculty in 2008, Amine has been a research associate at the London School of Economics, a junior researcher at CREST-INSEE, and a visiting researcher at Princeton University.

 Amine's research looks at the structure and evolution of cities using very rich microeconomic data.
 His work is published in the Journal of Economic Theory , the Journal of Public Economics , the Oxford Bulletin of Economics and Statistics,Education Finance and Policy .
 Amine has also conducted research and consultancy for the French and British governments.
 His work has been quoted by leading American, British, Dutch, French, German, Emirati newspapers: Washington Post,Les Echos, The Wall Street Journal,Real Time Economics, Wirtschaftswoche (die Zeit),The Daily Telegraph, and others.
 He is regularly invited by France 24 English to debate on the US and the French economy.